Pectus excavatum: Vacuum bell

 An alternative to surgery, the vacuum bell, was described in 2006; the procedure is also referred to as treatment by cup suction.
-It consists of a bowl shaped device which fits over the caved-in area; the air is then removed by the use of a hand pump.
+It consists of a bowl-shaped device that fits over the caved-in area; the air is then removed by the use of a hand pump.
 The vacuum created by this lifts the sternum upwards, lessening the severity of the deformity.
 It has been proposed as an alternative to surgery in less severe cases.
 Once the defect visually disappears, two additional years of use of the vacuum bell is required to make what may be a permanent correction.
 The treatment, in combination with physiotherapy exercises, has been judged by some as "a promising useful alternative" to surgery provided the thorax is flexible; the duration of treatment that is required has been found to be "directly linked to age, severity and the frequency of use".
 Long-term results are still lacking.

 A single-center study reported in the Journal of Pediatric Surgery found that use of vacuum bell therapy resulted in an excellent correction in twenty percent of patients, but "is not a substitute for the Nuss procedure which can achieve an excellent result in 90% of patients".
 Variables predictive of an excellent outcome include age ≤ 11 years, chest wall depth ≤ 1.5 cm, chest wall flexibility, and vacuum bell use over 12 consecutive months.

-In an article by Interactive Cardiovascular and Thoracic Surgery, the results found that vacuum bell treatment is safe for correcting the deformity non-surgically.
+In an article published in the journal Interactive Cardiovascular and Thoracic Surgery, the results found that vacuum bell treatment is safe for correcting the deformity non-surgically.
 The treatment has been shown to have higher success rates in patients who present earlier, have a mild and/or symmetrical deformity, a flexible chest wall and lack of costal flaring.

 The vacuum bell can also be used in preparation to surgery.